-The Intercampus Travel Grant for Trainees is available to doctoral students who wish to travel between NYC and Ithaca to advance their research efforts.
-This grant is offered year-round and provides complimentary roundtrip travel on the Campus-to-Campus bus.
+An Intercampus Travel Grant for Trainees is available to doctoral students who wish to travel between NYC and Ithaca to advance their research efforts.
+Offered year-round, this grant facilitates Campus-to-Campus travel.

 - Better inform the Cornell research community (both faculty and students) about the diverse ongoing research efforts on the Ithaca and NYC campuses.

 - Stimulate discussions about potential novel intercampus collaborations by enabling face-to-face interactions.

 - Kindle new and expanded research collaborations among the campuses.

 - Identify tangible next steps towards building integrated research programs.